If you are on a low income and you need help paying your rent, housing benefit or universal credit could help.

 If you are of pension age you need to claim housing benefit.

-If you are of working age your postcode will determine whether you claim housing benefit or Universal Credit.
-Please use the Universal Credit postcode checker to find out.
+If you are of working age most people will need to claim Universal Credit.
+Please visit the Government website to check.

 The amount of housing benefit you can claim depends on: